DLMarcos/server-redm/README.md

-# public scripts they are not VORPofficial scripts do not ask for support
+# public scripts they are not official do not ask for support
 # Visitor Count
   <img src="https://profile-counter.glitch.me/VORP-Premade-server/count.svg" />